webgptorg/promptbook/samples/templates/30-escaping.ptbk.md

 Show how to put codeblocks in codeblocks

 ```
-Rewrite the function
+Rewrite the function below:

 \`\`\`javascript
 function greet() {
-  return 'Hello';
+  return 'Hello Anna';
 }
 \`\`\`

-To return "Goodbye" instead.
+To return "Goodbye" from the function instead of "Hello".

 ```